How do babies breathe in the womb?

 Lung development begins early in pregnancy, but is not complete until the third trimester.
-Between 24-36 weeks of pregnancy, the lungs begin developing alveoli - the tiny lung sacs that fill with oxygen.
-Until these sacs are fully developed, a baby cannot breathe on its own outside of the womb.
+Between 24–36 weeks of pregnancy, the lungs begin developing alveoli - the tiny lung sacs that fill with oxygen.
+Until these sacs are fully developed, a baby may have difficulty breathing on its own outside of the womb.

 Women giving birth sometimes worry about how their babies will breathe, especially as the baby travels down the narrow confines of the birth canal.
 The umbilical cord continues to supply a baby with oxygen until after it is born.

 - In the earliest weeks of pregnancy, a developing baby looks more like a ball of cells than a person.
 In these early weeks, there's no need to breathe.

 - The umbilical cord is the main source of oxygen for the fetus.

 - As long as the umbilical cord remains intact, there should be no risk of drowning in or outside the womb.